Blog

 Can compliance frameworks be expressed as Infrastructure as Code?

 Tools like HashiCorp Sentinel and Chef InSpec demonstrate this is possible.
-They encode compliance controls as automated tests, providing consistency and clear audit trails for standards like:
+They encode compliance controls as automated tests, providing consistency and clear audit trails for standards like ISO 27001, SOC 2, and HIPAA.

 Can security governance be automated through pipelines?